philipschm1tt/talk_ksqldb_joins/script.md

 We can easily see that the partitions don’t match!

-After some googling, I found out that kafkacat does not use the same default partitioner as other Kafka client!
+After some googling, I found out that kcat does not use the same default partitioner as other Kafka client!
 Ironically, is both the tool that helped me debug the co-partitioning as well as the tool that is responsible for breaking the co-partitioning in the first place.